Field Placement Program

 networking with industry professionals and future mentors" -Andrew Umukoro, 4th year B.B.A. student

-Placements are offered across a variety of sectors and fields of interest.
+Field Placements are available across a variety of sectors and fields of interest.
 Each of the field courses requires a minimum commitment of 100 hours to the placement within an academic term.
 This works out to approximately one day per week over 12 weeks, or more intensively over a shorter number of weeks (which is not unusual).

 Academic requirements are completed in addition to a minimum of 100 placement hours.
-Placement opportunities may be paid or unpaid.
+Field Placement opportunities may be paid or unpaid.

 ADMN 4870H: Field Placement 1